hritwickmanna/InShorts-NewsApp/README.md

 # InShorts
 InShorts is a news app that selects latest and best news from multiple national and international sources and summarises them to present in a short and crisp 60 words or less format.

-A demo of the app - https://drive.google.com/file/d/1zZnTCqA1JUuYCbm-NK5zOviD5zEqA4xR/view?usp=sharing
+Demo of the app - https://drive.google.com/file/d/1zZnTCqA1JUuYCbm-NK5zOviD5zEqA4xR/view?usp=sharing

 Android app download link - https://expo.dev/artifacts/eas/iFFFNeqiZsBGwpNjnneJSa.aab